Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content most relevant to me.
 * As a First Time Visitor, I want to be able to gather key information about each recommended location to be able to make an informed decision.
 * As a First Time Visitor, I want to be able to know where the restaurant/bar recommended to me is located.
+* As a First Time Visitor, I want to be able to filter the information most interesting to me.
 * As a First Time Visitor, I want to be able to visit their social media pages to determine how big a following the company has & how trusted it is.

 ### 3. Returning Visitor Goals